PapenfussLab/gridss/docker/Readme.md

 ## Installation

-The docker image can be pulled
+The gridss docker image `gridss/gridss` can be built locally, or pulled from docker hub.

 ## Running